Codecademy/docs/content/javascript/concepts/promise/terms/any/any.md

 ---
 Title: '.any()'
-Description: 'Iterates over an iterableObject of Promises and stops at the first one that fulfills.
-The resulting value from that fulfilled Promise is resolved in the returned Promise object.'
+Description: 'Iterates over an iterable object of promises and stops at the first one that fulfills.
+The resulting value from that fulfilled promise is resolved in the returned Promise object.'
 Subjects:
   - 'Web Development'
 Tags: